CSCfi/gpg-key-ring-refresher/docs/Overview.md

 is still running.
 If it is running, we bail out with a warning, if not, we attempt to delete and recreate the pid file and lock it exclusively.

 To ensure integrity, MD5 sums are counted over pubring.kbx and trustdb.gpg.
 Locking them is not attempted since most other unrelated processes do not honour advisory file locks.
-If new key data is found and the MD5 sums counted at the end of the refresh run match the ones counted at the beginning, then the master key ring files are updated.
+If new key data is found and the MD5 sums counted at the end of the refresh run still match the ones counted at the beginning, then the master key ring files are updated.
 A mismatch means the master key ring has been modified during the refresh run and we can't overwrite the refreshed info over the key ring files without losing the other changes.
 Subsequent gpg-key-ring-refresher runs will however mend the situation as they eventually (re)fetch the same key information updates.

 ## 6. Error messages and exit codes